 It is natural for you to be concerned about losing your job because of your addiction, but the Americans with Disabilities Act (ADA) protects those who are in addiction recovery from workplace discrimination.

 Make the right choice to seek help, so you can do the work that needs to be done to be successful in your career.
-Choose the holistic addiction recovery program at Beachside Rehab in Fort Pierce, Florida, for inpatient care, outpatient care, executive rehab, and private treatment .
+Choose the holistic addiction recovery program at Beachside Rehab in West Palm Beach, Florida, for inpatient care, outpatient care, executive rehab, and private treatment .
 Call today at 866-349-1770 to connect with a trained admissions counselor.